chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/workflow.md

 ## Your journey begins

 _Design Systems for Developers_ highlights the end-to-end workflow used by professional frontend teams to give you a headstart as you develop your own.
-As your design system grows add, rearrange, and extend these tools to fit your team’s needs.
+As your design system grows, add, rearrange, and extend these tools to fit your team’s needs.

 Chapter 9 concludes with the complete sample code, helpful resources, and frequently asked questions from developers.